-The area surrounding bushfires dictates what species survive and which thrive afterwards, finds a new Australian study.
+The area surrounding bushfires dictates what species survive and which thrive afterwards, an Australian study finds.

 Influencing the re-building of post-fire ecological communities was the species in the surrounding unburnt landscape, as well as the surrounding natural vegetation.